SIBarcodeNetwork/ReadtheDocsMaster/Docs/sequence_qc_v2.rst

 Select the correct reading frame.
 Black asterisks in the protein translation represent stop codons, and cannot be part of the open reading frame of a protein coding sequence (GenBank will not accept these).
 If stop codons are present double-check the following:

 * The correct genetic code and/or reading frame is selected,
-* The assembly is in the correct orientation (Use "R.C." button in top left of the Contig View tab noted in the above image to reverse complement the sequence and see if that helps),
+* The contig is in the correct orientation (Use "R.C." button in top left of the Contig View tab noted in the above image to reverse complement the sequence and see if that helps),
 * Whether insertions or deletions are present in the sequence that need to be edited, and/or
 * Check BLAST to verify it is not a contaminant (see below for instruction).